 But the broader metropolitan area (also part of the housing market) has a booming population of over three hundred thousand.
 Some big-name jobs have come into the county in recent years and retirees and families alike are making a beeline for the ‘Horse Capital of the World’.

-These factors make Ocala stand out when it comes to choosing a location for investing in 2019 and beyond.
+These factors make an Ocala investment property a great choice for investing in 2020 and beyond.

 Here are a few more reasons why we think the Ocala real estate market provides one of the best opportunities for investing in the U.S. today:

 Ocala is situated right in the middle of three huge metropolitan centers: Orlando, Jacksonville, and Tampa.
 They’re all roughly 90 minutes away and the median list price for all three cities ranges between $240,000 and $270,000.
 In Ocala, you can stretch your dollar a lot further.
 With an average list price of about $150,000, it’s one of the most affordable markets in Florida.